 Sunburn: Thinly haired or white coated pets are at risk of sunburn, especially if they are dedicated sun worshippers!
-White cats are particularly vulnerable to developing skin cancers on their ears and noses, so pay close attention to these areas.
-To protect your pet, you can apply high factor sun lotion specifically designed for pets.
+White cats are particularly vulnerable to developing skin summer problem - the grass awns of the meadow grasses are easily trapped in the coats of pets, especially dogs.
+They then migrate and become external ear canal.